Prices of Apsonic Aboboyaa in Ghana 2026 Across Models

 Prices of Pragya tricycles in Ghana 2026

-Previously, YEN.com.gh reported that the name Pragya has been commonly used in Ghana, but it actually refers to different tricycle brands, not a specific manufacturer.
+Previously, YEN.com.gh reported that 'Pragya' has been commonly used in Ghana, but this does not refer to a specific manufacturer.

 Prices of motorbikes varied widely, with brands like TVS and Bajaj on the higher end and Apsonic and Royal Motor more affordable.

-Despite rising costs driven by import duties and demand, many Ghanaians still see the motor king business as a reliable way to earn.
+Despite rising costs driven by import duties and demand, many Ghanaians still view the motor king business as a reliable earner.

 Source: YEN.com.gh